 Although we do not have any stock retention or ownership guidelines, the Board of Directors encourages our executives to have a financial stake in our company in order to align the interests of our stockholders and management.
-Therefore, we typically provide for a portion of our annual incentive compensation to be paid to our executives in the form of stock bonuses.
-We believe that stock bonuses are an important part of our overall compensation program.
-We believe that stock bonuses align the interests of our executives with the interests of our stockholders and long-term value creation and enable our executives to achieve meaningful equity ownership in our company.
-Through the grant of stock bonuses, we seek to align the long-term interests of our executives with the long-term interests of our stockholders by creating a strong and direct linkage between compensation and long-term stockholder return.
-When our executives deliver returns to our stockholders, in the form of increases in our stock price or otherwise, stock bonuses permit an increase in their compensation.
-We believe stock bonuses also may enable us to attract, retain and motivate our executives by maintaining competitive levels of total compensation.
+We believe that stock options align the interests of our executives with the interests of our stockholders and long-term value creation and enable our executives to achieve meaningful equity ownership in our company.
+Through the grant of stock options, we seek to align the long-term interests of our executives with the long-term interests of our stockholders by creating a strong and direct linkage between compensation and long-term stockholder return.
+When our executives deliver returns to our stockholders, in the form of increases in our stock price or otherwise, stock options permit an increase in their compensation.
+Under the term of our insider trading policy, our executives are prohibited from engaging in any hedging or significant pledging of their shares of our common stock.
+We believe stock options also may enable us to attract, retain and motivate our executives by maintaining competitive levels of total compensation.